 - Database: <fabric>

-- In dbt Cloud, go to Orchestration โ Environments โ + New Environment.
+- In dbt Cloud, go to Orchestration → Environments → + New Environment.

 - Environment name:

-- Environment type:
+fabric-dbt - Environment type:

-- Deployment type:
+Deployment - Deployment type:

-as needed - dbt version:
+STGorPRODas needed - dbt version:

 Latest